craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+### September 2, 2019
+* vJoy is a great Windows specific program for emulating hardware input.

 ### August 30, 2019
 * Docker may give an error approximating: `cannot find available IPv4 address`.
 You can fix this with `docker network prune`.